-Thursday, September 29, 2016 and now , the Berlin Marathon is done – next up Brighton maybe!
+Wednesday, May 24, 2017 and now , the London Marathon is done – next up Dorchester!

 As for 2016, in April I ran (and I’m afraid partly walked) the 40th Manchester Marathon (which was apparently the right length!), although I was not quite able to repeat the Paris heroics.
 But I did also spend a great day in Liverpool on the trail of the Fab Four!
-And having (again) failed (miserably) in the London ballot, Berlin came up trumps, so I shall be off to the world’s fastest marathon in September!!! :-), with the Bournemouth marathon to follow a week after – hmmmm – two in eight days!!!
+North Dorset followed, along with the wonderful White Star Running’s Giant’s Head Marathon and East Farm Frolic.
+And in September a quite memorable trip to run the world’s fastest (but sadly not for me) marathon in Berlin, and a week later Bournemouth.